Please contact us for trips to Northern Ireland and Scotland – We will be running regular trips over the coming months.

 Like all our tours the itinerary is focused on current affairs.
 Events on the ground may change and the final schedule may be adjusted accordingly.

-This tour starts in Londonderry/ Derry and ends in Belfast.
+This tour starts on Sunday evening in Londonderry/Derry and ends on the following Saturday morning in Belfast..

 As on all our expert-led tours the groups are deliberately small and will not exceed 14 people.
 Frequently we travel with 10-12 people.
 Limited spaces are available.